April 2015 E-News from Diversity and Inclusion

 Fusing the art of theatre, poetry, and music, YO MISS! is a sometimes funny, sometimes sad, always truth-telling show about one woman overcoming her own traumatic experiences as she helps immigrant/refugee teenagers and incarcerated youth grapple with the cataclysmic events that shaped them.
 Using midi-controllers and an original musical score to accompany her compelling performance, Judith Sloan transforms into a multitude of characters ages 14 to 80 years young.

 The Campus Diversity Committee is pleased to announce the call for nominations for the annual Diversity Achievement Award.
 Any staff or faculty who is currently employed, or any student who is enrolled in at least 6 units is eligible to be nominated as an individual or team for the Diversity Achievement Award.

-Nomination forms must be submitted to the Diversity Award Selection Committee in care of Karen Roth, Director, Multicultural Activities, 216 Campus Center by Friday, April 24, 2015.
+Nomination forms must be submitted to the Diversity Award Selection Committee in care of Christy Walker, Director, Diversity and Inclusion, 216 Campus Center by Friday, April 24, 2015.
 Nomination letters should address the nominees achievements in one of these four areas: